 People often co-own property.
 In Louisiana, a person cannot be forced to co-own property with another.
 When someone no longer wants to co-own property, the options are: for one co-owner to buy the other co-owner out of his/her interest in the property or to partition the property.

-At Hoyt, Stanford, and Wynne we can help you when you no longer want to co-own property.
+At Hoyt and Stanford, we can help you when you no longer want to co-own property.